Georgemak96/DataPopEu_Project/README.md

 # DataPopEu_Project
-R code for the implementation of the project's statistical analyses (NLP methods, Supervised ML, Sentiment Analysis, Human-in-the-loop algorithm) and visualizations
+R code for the implementation of the project's statistical analyses (Supervised ML, Sentiment Analysis, Human-in-the-loop algorithm) and visualizations